anlmdk/The-Best-Waiter/README.md

 This game scripts are **non-commercial** and created for *Crazyhub* program.
 The game is a prototype and it's type hyper-casual.

 ## Game About
 This level you will see restaurant on the bridge.
 Player is a waitress and she will take order on this small level.
 If the player got %70 or more order, the player can skip to next level.
 If the player didn't get %70 or more order, the level retry.
-If the player hit any obstacle, the level will retry.
+If the player hit any obstacle, the level retry.

 ## Controls
 ##### Swipe finger on the screen left or right and move up for jump.